Bennyjiangzy/Deploy-version-agile-reminders/README.md

 Or you can register a new account by yourself

+*Team members: Benny, Agnes, Steves, Shaniah*
+*Our workflow is in the breakdownOfWork.MD*

 ## Introduction

 This app provides a place for you to record any important events